PlethoraChutney/Appia/README.md

 we will need more information from you for non-Waters bug reports and feature requests!

+## Flow Rates
+To be able to convert between retention volume and time, Appia needs flow rates.
+You can provide these in a few ways.

+1. (Recommended) Use `appia utils --flow-rate` to add a method name and a flow rate.
+You can add just a part of the method name.
+For example, `appia utils --flow-rate 10_300 0.5` will create a flow rate entry which would match methods like `Sup6_10_300_PumpA` and `10_300_FLR-GFP` but not `5_150_ChA`.
+Multiple matches will force you to manually enter, so don't make them too broad.
+2. Provide a flow rate during processing.
+This will set *all* HPLC flow rates for this processing batch.
+3. Provide flow rates for each file manually.
+If you did not use one of the above methods, Appia will prompt you individually for each file.

 ### Waters Export Method
 When exporting your data, please export the headers as two rows with multiple columns, rather than two columns with multiple rows.